harper-rhett/harp-engine/README.md

 - Particle lifetime gradients (red fish, blue fish, red to blue to green fish)

 # Raylib Bindings
-If you are familiar with Raylib, the bindings I have created may feel somewhat alien to you.
-I have very carefully modernized them to align with a typical C# workflow.
+If you are familiar with Raylib, the bindings may feel somewhat alien to you.
+They have been carefully adapted to align with a typical C# workflow.
 Drawing a texture, for instance:
 ### In Raylib
 ```c
 Texture2D myTexture = LoadTexture(filePath);